terminusdb/terminuscms-docs/explanations/weakening.md

 Schema evolution can happen at various phases in data product development.

-In the beginning of schema development it is often the case that the schema evolves very rapidly as we try to capture the important information for consideration or change the way it should be represented.
+At the beginning of schema development, it is often the case that the schema evolves very rapidly as we try to capture the important information for consideration or change the way it should be represented.